-UK government has significant influence over the general operations of the council-it is responsible for providing the statutory framework within which the council operates, and prescribes the terms of many of the transactions that the council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in Note 31 on reporting for resources allocation decisions.
-Grant receipts outstanding at 31 March 2016 are shown in Note 38; debtors are shown in Note 20 and creditors in Note 23.
+UK government has significant influence over the general operations of the council- it is responsible for providing the statutory framework within which the council operates, and prescribes the terms of many of the transactions that the council has with other parties (e.g. council tax bills, housing benefits).
+Grants received from government departments are set out in Note 37 on reporting for resources allocation decisions.
+Grant receipts in advance outstanding at 31 March 2017 are also shown in Note 37; debtors are shown in Note 20 and creditors in Note 23.

 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2015/16 and 2014/15 is shown in Note 35.
-During 2015/16, works and services to the value of £17,028 (2014/15 £84,975) were commissioned from an organisation in which one member had an interest.
+The total of members' allowances paid in 2016/17 and 2015/16 is shown in Note 34.
+During 2016/17, no works and services (2015/16 £17,028 to one organisation) were commissioned from organisations in which any members had an interest.
 Contracts were entered into in full compliance with the council's standing orders.
-In addition members approved £329,223 (2014/15 £318,895) and officer working parties a further £6,453 (2014/15 £6,341) as grants to voluntary organisations in which eight members had an interest.
+In addition members approved £306,828 (2015/16 £329,223) and officer working parties a further £5,046 (2015/16 £6,453) as grants to voluntary organisations in which five members had an interest.
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the grants.
 Details of all these transactions are recorded in the Register of Members' Interests, open to public inspection at City Hall during office hours.

-During 2015/16, grants totalling £39,223 were made to one organisation (2014/15 £38,835 to one organisation) in which a member of senior management had an interest.
+During 2016/17, grants totalling £24,603 were made to one organisation (2015/16 £39,223 to one organisation) in which a member of senior management had an interest.
 The member of senior management did not take part in any discussion, decision, or administration relating to the grants.

-During 2015/16, there were no works and services commissioned (2014/15 Nil) from entities in which officers had interests.
+During 2016/17, there were no works and services commissioned (2015/16 Nil) from entities in which officers had interests.